tdewolff/minify/README.md

 Options:

 - `Precision` number of significant digits to preserve for numbers, `0` means no trimming
-- `SkipNumbers` do not minify numbers if set to `true`, by default numbers will be minified
+- `KeepNumbers` do not minify numbers if set to `true`, by default numbers will be minified

 ## SVG